 Arnica and its extracts have been widely used in folk and homeopathic medicine as a treatment for acne, boils, bruises, rashes, sprains, pains, and wounds.
 There does not appear to be sufficient evidence to support the use of arnica as an anti-inflammatory or analgesic agent or in the prevention of bruising.
 Heterogeneity of doses, delivery forms, and indications in available clinical studies also makes generalization difficult.

-Arnica should not be administered orally or applied to broken skin where absorption can occur.
+Arnica is classified as an unsafe herb by the US Food and Drug Administration (FDA) because of its toxicity and should not be administered orally or applied to broken skin where absorption can occur.
 No consensus exists on topical dosing, and evidence from clinical trials is lacking to support therapeutic dosing.
-In homeopathic use, less concentrated strengths such as 200 C, 1 M (1,000 C), and 10 M (10,000 C) (C = centisimal dilution [1 part in 100]; M = millesimal dilution [1 part in 1,000]), are recommended for use pre- and postsurgically; clinical evidence is lacking to support therapeutic dosing.
+In homeopathic use, less concentrated strengths, such as 12C, 200C, 1M (1,000C), and 10M (10,000C) (C = centisimal dilution [1 part in 100]; M = millesimal dilution [1 part in 1,000]), are recommended for use before and after surgery.

 Contraindications have not been identified.

 Homeopathic doses of arnica are unlikely to result in any adverse reactions because of the small amount ingested.
 Arnica irritates mucous membranes and causes stomach pain, diarrhea, and vomiting.
 Allergy and contact dermatitis have been reported.

 The plant is poisonous and ingestion can cause gastroenteritis, dyspnea, cardiac arrest, and death.
 The flowers and roots of the plant have caused vomiting, drowsiness, and coma when eaten by children.

 - Asteraceae (daisy)